 Use PHP’s built in REMOTE_ADDR and don’t use anything else.
 Very secure if this is compatible with your site.

-If you know that you definitely don’t use a reverse proxy, cache, Cloudflare, CDN or anything else in front of your web server that “proxies” traffic to your website, and if you are sure that your website is just a standalone PHP web server, then using this option will work and is the most secure in a non-proxy or load balancer configuration.
+If you know that you definitely do not use a reverse proxy, cache, Cloudflare, CDN, or any other type of proxy in front of your web server that “proxies” traffic to your website, and if you are sure that your website is just a standalone PHP web server, then using this option will work and is the most secure in a non-proxy or load balancer configuration.

 Use the X-Forwarded-For HTTP header.
 Only use if you have a front-end proxy or spoofing may result.

-If you are using Nginx or another load balancer as a front-end-proxy or load balancer in front of your web server, and the front-end server sends IP addresses to the web server that runs WordPress using the HTTP X-Forwarded-For header, then you should enable this option.
+Only use this option if you are using Nginx, a load balancer, or CDN as a front-end proxy in front of your web server, and the front-end proxy server sends IP addresses using the X-Forwarded-For HTTP header to the web server that runs WordPress.

-Be careful about enabling this option if you do not have a front-end-proxy, load balancer, or CDN configuration, because it will then allow visitors to spoof their IP address and you will also miss many hits that should have been logged.
+Be careful about enabling this option if you do not have a front-end proxy configuration because it will then allow visitors to spoof their IP address.

 Use the X-Real-IP HTTP header.
 Only use if you have a front-end proxy or spoofing may result.